 Diverse Residential Market

 Hanover Park's population exceeds 37,000 in a land area of six square miles.
 The diverse community provides a wide range of skilled labor.
 The civilian employee population of over 19,000 has large concentrations in the manufacturing, retail, professional, scientific, management, education, healthcare, and social services industries.
 Hanover Park offers a strong consumer base, with a median family income of over $70,000 and an average family size of 3.8.
 The densely populated area houses almost 125,000 people in a 3-mile radius*, with over 20 households per acre.

 *Area around Barrington Road and Irving Park Road.
 Source: Neilson Solution Center.

-The Planning and Economic Development Division encourages economic growth by attracting new businesses and developments to the Village, as well as retaining and expanding existing businesses and developments.
-These economic development efforts lead to the establishment of a solid, diversified tax base, increased property values, and an enhanced community image.
+The Planning and Economic Development Staff encourages economic growth by attracting new businesses and developments to the Village, as well as retaining and expanding existing businesses and developments.
+These efforts lead to the establishment of a solid, diversified tax base, increased property values, and an enhanced community image.
 Vital steps to achieving this goal include a thorough evaluation of proposed developments, careful long-range planning, and zoning administration.
-Other specific Division responsibilities include:
+Other specific responsibilities include:

 - Staff support for the Development Commission and CONECT Committee (Committee on Networking, Education and Community Teamwork.)

 - Providing information and technical assistance for developers, architects, and homeowners.

 - Administration (and periodic updating) of the Zoning Ordinance, Sign Code, and Subdivision Code.